Nick Zano: Career

-From 2016 to 2022, Zano starred as Dr. Nate Heywood/Citizen Steel, a historian whose grandfather was the hero known as Commander Steel, a member of the Justice Society of America on The CW series Legends of Tomorrow.
+From 2016 to 2022, Zano starred as Dr. Nate Heywood/Citizen Steel, a historian whose grandfather Henry (Matthew MacCaull) was the hero known as Commander Steel, a member of the Justice Society of America on The CW series Legends of Tomorrow.
 He starred on the show's latter six seasons, appearing in 94 episodes.

 Personal life

 Zano is in a long-term relationship with actress Leah Renee Cudmore.
 In July 2016, she gave birth to their son.
 Their second child, a daughter, was born in 2018.